Home / Blog /

 4. Measure your progress.

-You will never know how psychologically safe your employees feel until you inquire.
-Simply ask, “how safe do you feel expressing your opinions at work and what can we change to make you feel even safer?”
-This can help create a dialogue and open your leaders’ eyes to any issues that your employees may have.
+You will never know how psychologically safe your employees feel unless you ask.
+Pulse and engagement surveys can include questions like, “how safe do you feel expressing your opinions at work?” and “what can we change to make you feel even safer?”
+Aside from gauging employee sentiment on psychological safety, the feedback can also serve as a road map to address any issues employees identify.

 Eliminate organizational fear and foster growth.